Poquito 8 days - Small Group Tour - Comfort Class

 - Transport/transfers in car or minivan as specified in the itinerary.

-- Twin-share premium accommodations in “casas particulares” (Cuban term equivalent to guesthouses, home-stays, B&Bs).
+- Twin-share comfort accommodations in “casas particulares” (Cuban term equivalent to guesthouses, home-stays, B&Bs).
 Private bathrooms/ensuites and air-conditioning guaranteed.
 Single Supplement upgrade available.

 - Daily breakfast.